Asiana Treks and Tours

 If you're coming for business, you can get a suitable visa for up to 5 years.
 The fee depends on how much money you're investing.
 If you invest less than 10 million Nepalese rupees, it's $35 per month, $400 per year, or $1000 for five years.
 If you invest more, the fees are lower; if you invest more than 100 million Nepalese rupees, you don't have to pay any fees.

-TIMS and permits are compulsory to travel to the Annapurna region or visit the Annapurna Base Camp.
+TIMS and permits are compulsory to travel to the Annapurna region or visit the Annapurna Circuit Trekking.
 These permits include the TIMS card and the Annapurna Conservation Area permit.
 You can get these permits in Kathmandu or Pokhara from registered trekking companies.

-The Annapurna Conservation Area Project (ACAP) permits foreigners 3000 Rs per person, which is $26$ in equivalent.
+The Annapurna Conservation Area Project (ACAP) permits foreigners 3000 Rs per person, which is equivalent to $26$.

 The ACAP permit for Indians is 1500 RS per person, and the TIMS is 600 RS per person.